 4. Does your website use any third-party services that are not detected?

 Some services installed on your website may place or access cookies outside of your domain.
 Complianz detects most of these services because we know the scripts that place these cookies.
-If you are using any marketing, tracking or advertising tools via your WordPress website, it may be wise to check if Complianz listed all detected cookies.
+If you are using any marketing, tracking, or advertising tools via your WordPress website, it may be wise to check if Complianz listed all detected cookies.
 You can confirm this as described above, by visiting the front-end of your website and clicking inspect -> Application -> Cookies.
-The difference is that you will also see other domains listed under Cookies if there are any services that place cookies outside of the own (first-party domain).
-If needed you can manually add the cookies of these third party services.
+The difference is that you will also see other domains listed under Cookies if there are any services that place cookies outside of your own (first-party domain).
+If needed you can manually add the cookies of these third-party services.

 Tips to get accurate results with the cookie scan

 If you feel that the cookie scan is either reporting fewer cookies than expected or a lot of cookies from plugins that are no longer used by your site, you can follow these three tips to improve the results of your cookie scan:

 1. Temporarily disable any adblockers or do-not-track settings in your browser